noam-honig/graphql-discussion-with-jycouet/README.md

 ### v later

 - [ ] Better support for Compound column id entities
+- [ ] support for id columns that are not called id
 - [ ] Connection (args & sttructure)
   - [x] typedefs
   - [ ] resolver